RaphaelEDiener/presentations/on_language_design.md

 for the programmer to deal with.
 This added complexity increases the surface area for the programmer to make mistakes.

-'Syncronisation' is the hard part when it comes to manuel parallel programming.
+'Synchronization' is the hard part when it comes to manual parallel programming.
-Hence any solution should involve a way of streamlining syncronisation in an performance agnostic way.
+Hence any solution should involve a way of streamlining synchronization in an performance agnostic way.

-Syncronisation and effective utilization over multiple computers is even harder than over multiple cores.
+Synchronization and effective utilization over multiple computers is even harder than over multiple cores.
 Giving programmers the tools to do it by hand has historically worked worse than giving them a mental model and hiding complexity behind a service layer.

 **The solution: **
-1. **Scaling on multiple cores through automatic paralelization.**
+1. **Scaling on multiple cores through automatic parallelization.**
     The compiler should be the one that parallelizes the program.
 Not the programmer.
     The compiler has all the required information to parallelize and effectively schedule tasks to an higher degree than any human could.
     Adding 23879465 + 9128374651 inside your head is hard,
     but describing an algorithm for addition isn't.
-    The same should be utelized for more systems languages.
+    The same should be utilized for more systems languages.
     SQL serves as an example that it can be done and works.
 [7]
 2. **Scaling on multiple machines through OOP support.**
     But communication between processes that operate not statically,